 Hair salon sustainability

-It is important for hair salons to become more sustainable and we work with our customers to help them achieve this.
-Here are our top tips to ensuring that your business is being as eco-friendly as possible.
+It’s important for hair salons to become more sustainable and we work with our customers to help them achieve this.
+Here are our top tips to ensure that your business is as eco-friendly as possible:

-- Wash out your shampoo and conditioner bottles so that they can be recycled
+- Wash out your shampoo and conditioner bottles so they can be recycled.

 - Place recycling bins in visible areas to encourage people to use them more.

-- Talk to your clients about recycling old hair-dryers and straighteners if they are replacing theirs.
+- Talk to your clients about recycling hairdryers and straighteners if they’re replacing old or broken ones.